Turning Point USA

 TPUSA's Former "High-School Outreach Director" Use of "Racial Slurs and Hate Speech"

 Kyle Kashuv was named TPUSA's high-school outreach director by the organization's founder, Charlie Kirk.
-Kashuv is a survivor of the Parkland massacre and student activist, but unlike many of his classmate who gained national attention after the early 2018 shooting, "Kashuv is a fierce right-winger and an opponent of gun control."
+Kashuv is a survivor of the Parkland massacre and student activist, but unlike many of his classmates who gained national attention after the early 2018 shooting, "Kashuv is a fierce right-winger and an opponent of gun control."
 Kirk introduced Kashuv at an event stating "this young man is truly extraordinary."

 A New Yorker article states that Kashuv's classmate says Kashuv is "a bigot."
 The evidence presented for that claim is that Kashuv "used the N-word frequently," ranked women's attractiveness by race, and referenced his "Jewish slaves.”